isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 element associated with ``all`` servers (using the ``all`` keyword as a server tag) is used by all servers connecting to the configuration database.

-.. table:: List of DHCPv4 Parameters Supported by the Configuration Backend
+.. table:: List of DHCPv4 parameters supported by the Configuration Backend

    +-----------------------------+----------------------------+--------------+-------------+-------------+-------------+
    | Parameter                   | Global                     | Client       | Shared      | Subnet      | Pool        |